alex8088/electron-vite-docs/packages/en-US/docs/guide/source-code-protection.md

 ### Impact on program volume?

-For bundles of only a few hundred KILobytes, there is a significant increase in bytecode size, but for 2M+ bundles, there is no significant difference in bytecode size.
+For bundles of only a few hundred Kilobytes, there is a significant increase in bytecode size, but for 2M+ bundles, there is no significant difference in bytecode size.

 ### How strong is the code protection?